007revad/Synology_app_mover/README.md

 You just select the package and the destination volume and the script will stop the app, move it, update the symlinks then start the app.

-Handy for moving packages to an SSD volume.
+Handy for moving packages to an SSD volume, or to another volume so you can delete the original volume.

   - Supports DSM 7.
 Not tested with DSM 6.